 As you can imagine, that translates to kiiind of a crap ton of goals, metrics, processes, etc.

-The only way I can keep it all straight is with HoneyBook, and today I’m gonna talk you through how I use HoneyBook not just as a tool to take online payments (which is awesome) but a tool to help me analyze patterns, set goals, and make those goals happen.
+The only way I can keep it all straight is with HoneyBook, and today I’m gonna talk you through how I use HoneyBook not just as an online payment software (which is awesome) but a tool to help me analyze patterns, set goals, and make those goals happen.

 Step 1: Analyzing the data